bmc/mc-endless-dispenser/README.md

 (The sign can contain other information, but one line _must_ contain _only_ the phrase `<endless>`.)

+"Adjacent", for this plugin, means "directly next to", but does _not_ include diagonals.

 **NOTE:** A sign that's _attached_ to a dispenser will _not_ work.
 The sign must be _adjacent_ to the dispenser, not attached to it.
 (That restriction allows the plugin to play better with other plugins, such as [Lockette][],